Bruce Peter

 Bruce’s ship design research formed the basis of an Impact Case Study submitted for the Research Excellence Framework in 2021.
 In 2022 he had published Danish Design at Sea: Ship Interior Architecture and Furnishing, followed in 2023 by Lusitania to QE2: The Great Clyde-Built Ships and the Creation of their Interiors.

-Bruce has appeared in several television documentary series, mainly concerning the design and operational histories of passenger ships on BBC1, BBC2, BBC4, Channel 4 and Channel 5.
-His latest television appearance is in Secrets of the Lost Liners for Sky History.
+Bruce has appeared in several television documentary series, mainly concerning the design and operational histories of passenger ships on BBC1, BBC2, BBC4, Channel 4, Channel 5 and Sky History.
 Since 2008, he has been a regular contributor to Shippax, a leading passenger shipping industry information publisher headquartered in Halmstad, Sweden.

-Bruce’s most recent outputs are Denmark in Britain: Architecture, Design and Lifestyle 1945-1970, published by Peter Lang, and DSB Design: Jens Nielsen og designprogrammet 1972-1992, published by Dansk Jernbane-Klub.
-Art Deco Scotland: Design and architecture in the Jazz Age will be published by Historic Environment Scotland in Spring 2025.
+Bruce’s recent publications include Denmark in Britain: Architecture, Design and Lifestyle 1945-1970, published by Peter Lang, DSB Design: Jens Nielsen og designprogrammet 1972-1992, published by Dansk Jernbane-Klub and Art Deco Scotland: Design and Architecture in the Jazz Age, published by Historic Environment Scotland (winner of the Saltire Award for Research Book of the Year 2025 and the Sir Robert Smith Award).
+His latest outputs are Modernist Scotland, published by The Modernist, and British Interior Design: A Critical History, co-authored with Drew Plunkett and published by Lund Humphries.

 Twentieth century architecture and design in Britain and Scandinavia; transport design history, especially the design and operational contexts of modern merchant ships, and the industrial design and branding of rail and road transport